Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ### 2.1 - Point-to-Point Trajectory Planning
 ------
-#### This entire sub-section is for when you want to move EE from point A to B

 <ins>**What is Point-to-Point Trajectory Planning:**</ins>

 Point-to-Point Trajectory Planning refers to the process of